TheRealNin/ns2-rebirth/mvm.md

 Nin's MvM is powered by the Rebirth project, which includes many mods beyond what you see in the MvM-only part of the mod.
 Below are only the changes that affect the Marine vs Marine gameplay.

+## Update for Oct 28

+* Railguns can no longer shoot through structures (but can still shoot through players)

 ## Update for Oct 27

 * Railguns now deal half damage to structures (vanilla NS2 has them deal double)